George Daniel

-George Bedford Daniel (born 23 March 1990) is a British drummer, record producer, DJ and electronic musician.
+George Bedford Daniel (born 23 March 1990) is a Belgian-British drummer, record producer, DJ and electronic musician.
 He came to prominence as a member of the rock band the 1975, as part of which he released five albums that topped the UK Albums Chart.
 His songwriting and producing partnership with the band's vocalist Matty Healy made him the co-recipient of multiple awards and nominations including two Ivor Novello Awards and four Brit Awards.
 He has also been co-nominated twice for the Mercury Prize and once for the Grammy Awards.
 He released his debut single, "Screen Cleaner", in August 2024.

-Daniel married singer-songwriter Charli XCX in July 2025.
+Daniel married British singer and songwriter Charli XCX in July 2025.
 He produced her tracks "In the City", "Club Classics" and "Apple".
-"In the City" and "Apple" charted on the UK singles chart at numbers 41 and 8.
+"In the City" and "Apple" charted on the UK singles chart at numbers 41 and 8, respectively.
 He also co-produced the Japanese House's Good at Falling and In the End It Always Does, which charted on the UK Albums Chart at numbers 64 and 29 respectively.

-Life and career

-Early and personal life and the 1975
+Early life

 George Bedford Daniel was born on March 23, 1990, in Brussels, Belgium, and grew up in Seattle, Washington, US.
 He was first inspired by the airiness of Fleetwood Mac's works.
 He later moved to England and enrolled at Wilmslow High School.
 In 2002, he joined the 1975 as drummer, replacing Matty Healy, who had been promoted to lead singer, replacing future Editors keyboardist Elliott Williams.
 At the time, the band made emo music and used the name Drive Like I Do.
 Having taken music technology at GCSE, Daniel left school at sixteen and studied electronic music at a Manchester college.
 While there, his tutors introduced him to works by Aphex Twin, Luke Vibert, Squarepusher, and Boards of Canada, and Daniel would regularly use the studio at college to work on the band's wares, even going so far as to submit 1975 content as coursework.
 To keep the band together, Daniel and bandmates Adam Hann and Ross MacDonald went to university in Manchester, during which time all four members worked as delivery drivers for a Chinese restaurant.